.30-40 Krag: History and development

+From the outset, the .30-40 cartridge proved popular for hunting and was chambered in a variety of firearms.
+In 1899, a Krag in .30-40 caliber owned by Colorado coal miner John Plute, was used to shoot a world-record Rocky Mountain elk.
+Although Plute never lived to see the record, he gave the antlers to a bar called the Elk Saloon in 1915 to pay his bar tab and died in 1922, 40 years before the record was declared.
+The massive 6x7 point set of antlers was mounted on the wall until the owner died in 1948 and it was bought by new owners, the antlers remained in the bar for another decade when an experienced elk hunter noticed their impressive size, he suggested to the owners that they get them measured and scored, as they could have a record rack on their hands.
+The owners then requested an official score sheet from the Boone and Crockett Club, after scoring the antlers and sending the card back the club didn't believe the results, as it was much larger than the current record at the time.
+So the owners asked a Colorado game warden to measure the antlers, and the club disbelieved his measurements as well.
+The club said they would only publish the results if they could examine the antlers in person, so in 1962 the antlers were shipped to their headquarters in New York.
+The club measured the antlers at being five feet wide and the base measured a foot around, they declared it a world record which stood from 1962 until 1998 when another elk beat it by only 2/8th of an inch.

 In October 1899, after reviewing the experiences of the Spanish–American War, U.S. Army ordnance authorities developed a new loading for the .30 Army used in the Krag rifle, in an attempt to match the ballistics of the 7×57mm Mauser cartridge employed by Spanish forces in that conflict.
 The new loading increased the muzzle velocity in the rifle version of the Krag to 2200 ft/s at 45,000 psi.
 However, once the new loading was issued, reports of cracked locking lugs on service Krags began to surface.
-In March 1900 the remaining stocks of this ammunition (some 3.5 million rounds) were returned to the arsenals, broken down, and reloaded back to the original 2000 ft/s specification.
+In March 1900, the remaining stocks of this ammunition (some 3.5 million rounds) were returned to the arsenals, broken down, and reloaded back to the original 2000 ft/s specification.

 In 1903, after recommendations from the infantry Small Arms Board, the U.S. Army formally adopted a higher-velocity .30-caliber replacement for the .30-40 or .30 Army cartridge.
-The new cartridge was designated by its year of adoption, the .30-03.
+The new cartridge was designated by its year of adoption, the .30-03, although it was only in service for three years before being modified and became the .30-06 Springfield.